Nurgak/IoT-RGB-LED-Matrix/README.md

 * `MQTT_TOPIC_DISPLAY`: MQTT topic to listen to for the frame updates

 The `MQTT_USERNAME` and `MQTT_PASSWORD` definitions are optional, they can be commented out if authentication has not been enabled on the server.

+The HiveMQ MQTT broker configured by default publishes a "word clock" display (like the image above), provided by my own Node-RED server.
+This is an example for testing purposes only.

 # Build process